serverkit/serverkit/README.md

 ```

 ## Recipe
-A recipe is the most fundamental configuration which defines the desired state of your server.
+A recipe describes the desired state of your server.
 It is mostly a collection of resources, defined using certain patterns.

 ### Format